-No competition shall be conducted until the ILS Management Committee is satisfied that the competition facilities are safe, and that the appropriate safety and emergency plan, equipment, procedures and personnel are in place.
+ii) The host organising committee shall appoint a safety officer who is responsible for ensuring that all competition facilities and environments are safe for use, and that the appropriate safety plan, equipment, craft, procedures and emergency personnel are in place to ensure the safety of competitors, officials and spectators, etc.

+The safety officer is a member of the ILS Management Committee.
-No ocean event shall be conducted until the referee has assessed the surf conditions and reported to the ILS Management Committee.
-Only the ILS Management Committee has the authority to cancel, reschedule, or relocate the championships, an event, or event final.

-The referee or the appointed coordinator of emergency services (as named in the safety and emergency plan) shall assume control of emergencies arising during competition.
+- iii) The host organising committee shall submit its safety and emergency plan (see 2.2.1 below) to the ILS Management Committee no later than six months prior to the start of the championships. - iv) No competition shall be conducted until the ILS Management Committee is satisfied that the competition facilities are safe, and that the appropriate safety and emergency plan, equipment, procedures and personnel are in place. - v) No ocean event shall be conducted until the referee has assessed the surf conditions and reported to the ILS Management Committee.
+Only the ILS Management Committee has the authority to cancel, reschedule, or relocate the championships, an event or event final. - vi) The referee or the appointed coordinator of emergency services (as named in the safety and emergency plan) shall assume control of emergencies arising during competition.

-Safety and emergency plan
+2.2.1 Safety and emergency plan

-The host organising committee shall prepare a safety and emergency plan to ensure:

-- the general safety of competitors, competition personnel and spectators. - the personnel and procedures are in place in case of minor or major emergencies involving injury to or illness of competitors, competition personnel, or spectators.
+- i) The host organising committee shall prepare a safety and emergency plan to ensure: - the venue(s) are fit and proper for the purposes of competition. - the general safety of competitors, competition personnel and spectators. - the personnel and procedures are in place in case of minor or major emergencies involving injury to or illness of competitors, competition personnel or spectators. - ii) The plan shall: - outline the facilities to be used during the competition by competitors, competition personnel, and spectators. - identify the individuals with authority to initiate the plan and the chain of command and coordination of emergency services. - identify safety personnel and protocols including land and water patrols and their job descriptions.

+2.2.1 Safety and emergency plan (cont'd)

-The plan shall:
+The plan shall (cont'd):

-- outline the facilities to be used during the competition by competitors, competition personnel, and spectators. - identify the individuals with authority to initiate the plan and the chain of command and coordination of emergency services. - identify safety personnel and protocols including land and water patrols and their job descriptions. - identify logistical information necessary for the deployment of emergency services: personnel and their deployment, access to competition venues, equipment, communications protocol and methods, vehicle access, alternate venue(s). - identify the emergency care facilities including the number, location and type of first aid sites, the equipment at each site, and the personnel in place or on call to staff these sites.
-The plan will identify on-site and off-site medical facilities including the location and contact details of the nearest medical centre and hospital. - identify the protocols for the operation of the emergency vehicle(s) on hand in case of the need to transport patients from or rescue teams to an incident site. - identify available emergency services and their tasking protocols, and specify how internal and external agencies and services are to be activated.

-specify the decision-making responsibility in the event of death or serious injury to a competitor, competition personnel, or spectator during the competition.

-The plan shall be shared with the local agencies and services expected to participate in case of emergency, and be widely communicated among competition personnel.
+- identify logistical information necessary for the deployment of emergency services: personnel and their deployment, access to competition venues, equipment, communications protocol and methods, vehicle access, alternate venue(s). - identify the emergency care facilities including the number, location and type of first aid sites, the equipment at each site, and the personnel in place or on call to staff these sites.
+The plan will identify on-site and off-site medical facilities including the location and contact details of the nearest medical centre and hospital. - identify the protocols for the operation of the emergency vehicle(s) on hand in case of the need to transport patients from or rescue teams to an incident site. - identify available emergency services and their tasking protocols, and specify how internal and external agencies and services are to be activated. - specify the decision-making responsibility in the event of death or serious injury to a competitor, competition personnel or spectator during the competition. - iii) The plan shall be shared with the local agencies and services expected to participate in case of emergency, and be widely communicated among competition personnel.

-Relocation contingency plan
+2.2.2 Relocation contingency plan